When Should I Seek Treatment for Sleep Issues?

 • needing to take naps during the day

-• experiencing fatigue throughout the day
+• experiencing fatigue and daytime sleepiness throughout the day

 • completing tasks and performing basic activities throughout the day is more challenging